 2012-13: Nick Mattson skated in 38 games in his sophomore season at North Dakota.
 Partnered with fellow Chicago prospect Joe Gleason part of the year, he scored 3 goals with 8 assists and was +8 with 8 penalty minutes.
 North Dakota finished third in the WCHA and earned an at-large bid to the NCAA tournament after an overtime loss to Colorado College in the WCHA Final Five semifinals.
 The Fighting Sioux lost to eventual national champion Yale, 4-1, in the NCAA West Regional Final.

-Mattson is a two-way defender who improved late in the season.
-Very poised with the puck and makes good decisions.
-Strong skater.
-He needs to keep his game consistently high and bring an edge.
+Mattson is a two-way defender.
+He is very poised with the puck and makes good decisions.
+A strong skater, he needs to keep his game consistently high and bring an edge.

 One of two seniors on a talented defense corps for North Dakota, Mattson has been paired with freshman Tucker Poolman much of the time early in 2014-15.
 Poolman (Winnipeg), one of the six (out of eight) Fighting Sioux defensemen who has been drafted, has shown a flair for the offensive game and Mattson has adapted his game at times to complement that role.
 Long-term, Mattson projects as a lower-pairing, strong two-way defenseman who is sound positionally.